percona/k8spxc-docs/docs/System-Requirements.md

 # System Requirements

-The Operator supports Percona XtraDB Cluster (PXC) 5.7 and 8.0.
+The Operator was developed and tested with Percona XtraDB Cluster versions 8.0.32-24.2 and 5.7.42-31.65.
+Other options may also work but have not been tested.

 ## Officially supported platforms